When you open a project in WebStorm, the default user interface looks as follows:

-The line and column numbers divided by a colon denote the current caret position in the editor.
-Click the numbers to jump to a specific line and column.
+Shows the line and column number of the current caret position in the editor.
+Click the numbers to move the caret to a specific line and column.
 If you select a code fragment in the editor, WebStorm also shows the number of characters and line breaks in the selected fragment.

 Tool windows provide functionality that supplements editing code.
 For example, the Project tool window shows you the structure of your project, and the Run tool window displays the output of your application when you run it.

 By default, tool windows are docked to the sides and bottom of the main window.
 You can arrange them as necessary, undock, resize, hide, and so on.
 Right-click the title of the tool window or click in the title for its arrangement options.

 You can assign shortcuts to quickly access the tool windows that you frequently use.
 Some of them have shortcuts by default.
 For example, to open the Project tool window, press Alt+1, and to open the Terminal tool window, press Alt+F12.
 To jump from the editor to the last active tool window, press F12.